MosheBerman/brisket-mashup/README.md

     If the second line is already present and the first is not, you can disregard this step.

 You're ready to go!

+Twitter API Keys:
+---
+Go to [dev.twitter.com/apps](https://dev.twitter.com/apps) and create a new application.
+You'll use the two keys at the top of the page *as well as the ones that you'll generate by scrolling to the bottom and pushing the button*.

 Running Brisket
 ---